 Verify settings in Acronis Backup Cloud:

-- Validate UPGRADE BACKUPAGENT button is enabled at the left top above GROUPS section as depicted at screenshot below.
+- Validate UPGRADE BACKUPAGENT button is enabled at the left top above OVERVIEW section as depicted at screenshot below.
 If the button is not there, reach your Acronis representative to have it enabled.

 Accessing Migration Portal

 Log in, select the group intended for the migration in the hierarchy and then click UPGRADE BACKUPAGENT:

 Migration Portal login prompt opens in separate window.
 The link opens using Acronis Backup Cloud access token which will later be used by Migration Portal to transfer group structure and other settings to Acronis Backup Cloud.
 Submit your BackupAgent server address and login and password of top level group and log in.
 Outcome of this operation is there is a match b/w top level groups in BackupAgent (A) and Acronis Backup Cloud (B), all objects and settings during transfer process will be moved from A to B.

 Using the Migration Portal